Balemseshukumar/CodeAlpha_Basic-Network-Sniffer/README.md

 In the Python interpreter, type: from scapy.all import * then conf.ifaces

 Note the exact Name of your primary network adapter (e.g., "Realtek RTL8821CE 802.11ac PCIe Adapter").

+Screenshot: conf.ifaces Output
+(Replace conf_ifaces_output.png with your actual screenshot file name if you have one)

 Update the Script: